grommunio/gromox/doc/install.rst

 ------------

-A MariaDB/MySQL database is used to store (and replicate, if so needed later) users, groups and other objects like distribution lists.
-The default database name Gromox's mysql_adaptor plugin will use is ``email``, hence you would create that as a blank database.
+A MariaDB/MySQL database is used to store (and replicate, if so needed later) users and other objects like groups/distribution lists, organizations, etc.
+The default database
+name Gromox's mysql_adaptor plugin will use is ``email``, hence you would create that as a blank database.
 The default database access users is root with no password, which fits the default installation of MariaDB too.
 Any deviations